MPorcic/Cleverbit.CodingTask/README.md

 I didn't have any left over time but I was going to finish writing the auth service which deals with user sessions.

 If there are any questions feel free to contact me

+*Edit:* There was a problem with git and angular project so I have transfered the contents to it straight in the angular folder